tompointexe/VRCF-IBot/README.md

 # VRCF-IBot
 a random vrchat friend &amp; invite bot

-Because vrchat team was to selfish to aprouve it, so use it for small to medium size event, but make sure to make less than 2 or 3 api request / calls per minutes
+Because vrchat team was to selfish to aprouve it, so use it for small to medium size event, but make sure to make less than 2 or 3 api request / calls per minutes (friends requests)

 Your world needs to be in invite plus for the bot to work, will do a detail how to tutorial soon

+Made with (vrchat api)[https://github.com/vrchatapi] package

 # Disclaimer !!